Succession season 4 summed up with all the best memes

 Then, episode five's Norwegian adventure shook up the ground entirely, leaving us wondering if the conglomerate has a future at all.

-Now, episode six has left us questioning the Roy brothers’ fitness to lead or whether they’re both on very separate but very real self-destruct missions.
+Episode six left us questioning the Roy brothers’ fitness to lead or whether they’re both on very separate but very real self-destruct missions.

 Sign up for our free Indy100 weekly newsletter

+And whilst we were imbued with some optimism at the start of episode seven – at least for the future of Tom and Shiv’s marriage – that was pretty cataclysmically dashed by the end.

-From that flirtatious game of “bitey” to Kendall’s jaw-dropping presentation, we’ve rounded up all the best memes and reactions to the latest twist in the final chapter of TV’s favourite family saga, and from the season so far.
+From Greg’s HR “throat-slitting” to that gut-wrenching balcony scene, here's a look at the best memes and reactions to the latest twist in the final chapter of TV’s favourite family saga, and from the season so far.

 Episode Six